“The large organization has to learn to innovate, or it will not survive.”

 - Data coordination.
 Ethereum’s decentralized architecture better allocates information and trust so that network participants do not have to rely on a central entity to manage the system and mediate transactions.

 - Rapid deployment.
-With an all-in-one SaaS platform like Kaleido, enterprises can easily deploy and manage private blockchain networks instead of coding a blockchain implementation from scratch.
+With an all-in-one SaaS platform like Hyperledger Besu, enterprises can easily deploy and manage private blockchain networks instead of coding a blockchain implementation from scratch.

 - Permissioned networks.
-Kaleido’s Blockchain Business Cloud enables enterprises to form consortium networks in which privileged nodes can function as gatekeepers or regulators (i.e. stop executions, see encrypted state information in plaintext, etc).
-PegaSys, ConsenSys’ protocol engineering spoke, is currently developing Pantheon, an Apache 2.0-licensed Ethereum Java client which can be used for both public and private network use cases.
+Hyperledger Besu enables enterprises to form consortium networks in which privileged nodes can function as gatekeepers or regulators (i.e. stop executions, see encrypted state information in plaintext, etc).
+PegaSys, ConsenSys’ protocol engineering spoke, developed the Besu Ethereum client and contributed it to the Hyperledger greenhouse in 2019.

 - Network size.
 The mainnet proves that an Ethereum network can work with hundreds of nodes and millions of users.
 Most enterprise blockchain competitors are only running networks of less than 10 nodes and have no reference case for a vast and viable network.
 Network size is critical for enterprise consortia that are bound to outgrow a handful of nodes.